brian-garland/HomeKeeper/Project Documents/HomeKeeper_ Product Requirements Document & Implementation Guide.md

 Week 2 implements the core data models and relationships using Cursor AI to generate type-safe database operations and real-time subscription management.
 The AI assistance ensures that all database interactions follow best practices while maintaining the performance characteristics necessary for mobile application responsiveness.

-Week 3 develops the iOS application foundation with SwiftUI and Supabase SDK integration, creating the reactive architecture that will support all user interface components.
+Week 3 develops the React Native application foundation with Expo and Supabase SDK integration, creating the reactive architecture that will support all user interface components.
 The real-time integration is established during this week, enabling immediate synchronization between database changes and user interface updates.

 Week 4 implements the intelligent onboarding flow that demonstrates HomeKeeper's commitment to simplicity and immediate value delivery.
 The onboarding process leverages Supabase's authentication system and real-time capabilities to create a seamless experience that feels magical rather than technical.